 HLTOUT010 – Communicate in Complex Situations to Support Healthcare

-Outcomes of studying the HLTOUT010 – Communicate in Complex Situations to Support Health Care
+HLTOUT010 – Communicate in Complex Situations to Support Health Care

 This unit of competency describes the skills and knowledge required to effectively communicate with patients, colleagues, health providers and ambulance service callers in complex situations using verbal and non-verbal interactions.
 It requires workers to address these significant challenges in the context of providing a health care service.

-Elements and Performance Criteria for HLTOUT010:
+Elements and Performance Criteria:

 ELEMENT